mattiapitossi/payments-engine-rs/README.md

 - amount: decimal value with up to 4 decimal places, required only for deposit and withdrawal.

 Validations:

+- blocking:
   - the type should be one of the supported ones with lowercase format, if the CSV contains a different transaction type the process will fail
   - the transaction id should be unique, if two or more transactions (related to deposit or withdrawal) have the same id the process will fail
   - the amount is mandatory for deposit or withdrawal, if it's missing, has a negative value, or the scale of the amount is greater than 4 the process will fail
+- non-blocking:
+  - if a dispute, a resolution or chargeback transaction refers to a non-existing transaction the request will be ignored
+  - if a dispute, a resolution or chargeback transaction refers to an existing transaction but wrong client the request will be ignored
+  - if a resolution or a chargeback transaction refers to an existing transaction and right client, but the transaction is not under dispute the request will be ignored
+  - if a dispute, a resolution, or a chargeback contains an amount, the value will be ignored

-if any error occurs, the validation message goes to stderr
+if any blocking error occurs, the validation message goes to stderr

 - example err when prompting a wrong path (named ex that does not exist): `Error: cannot find path ex`
 - example err when tx ids are not unique: `Error: Transaction ids are not unique!`